 Experience with the SRA position since its inception in 1995 has demonstrated that, for experienced senior inspectors, an 18- to 24-month qualification program dedicated to using and understanding risk analysis techniques, is needed.
 The program provides adequate skills and sufficient understanding to begin performing independent risk analyses using computer-based models.
 Most risk analysts require several years to fully understand the often times subtle assumptions built into these models.

 Providing computer-based tools to non-analysts (e.g., inspectors) generally leads to their use as a “black box,” wherein results are relied upon without necessarily understanding their basis.
 Normally, only professionally trained risk analysts should use, review, or present the results of computer-based risk models for regulatory decision purposes, and should seek to facilitate decision-maker and other stakeholder understanding of the most influential assumptions on which the result depends, as well as the range and reasons for modeled uncertainties.
 This should not, however, be construed as intending to restrict any person’s initiative to seek to understand computer-based risk model results.

+Usability and performance of computer-based tools, such as SAPHIRE, have improved since the beginnings of the ROP.
+Inspectors and other agency staff have access to training and resources to become more proficient in the area of risk, probabilistic risk assessment, and tools like SAPHIRE.
+SRAs and qualified risk analysts are available for questions, guidance, and knowledge management.

 03.02 Importance of a Critical and Open Deliberative Process Leading to Understanding